Wireless charging for electric cars explained

 Several companies are working on wireless charging technology for electric cars and many trial applications have taken place, although it's not currently something that's widely available for production models.

-BMW got as far as offering a wireless charging system for its 530e plug-in hybrid saloon back in 2018, introducing it as part of a lease deal on the car in Germany, the UK, US, Japanese and Chinese markets.
+BMW got as far as offering a wireless charging system for its 530e plug-in hybrid saloon back in 2018, introducing it as part of a lease deal on the car in Germany, the UK, the US, Japan and China.
 Available to customers as an option, BMW Wireless Charging consisted of an inductive charging station ('GroundPad'), which could be installed either in a garage or outdoors, and a secondary component ('CarPad'), which was fixed to the underside of the car.
 The system had a charging power of 3.2 kW, enabling the 530e's batteries to be fully charged in around three-and-a-half hours.

 In early 2020, the city of Nottingham won a £3.4m government grant to trial wireless charging for electric taxis.
 Initially, 10 of the city's LEVC range-extender hybrid taxis were outfitted with wireless charging kits and several city-centre taxi ranks were fitted with charging pads.
 The Nottingham trial was part of a larger £40m UK government investment in wireless charging trials, part of its 'Road to Zero' plan.